Foundation to spend $1.3B to vaccinate Africans for COVID - WTMJ

 The Africa Centers for Disease Control and Prevention is partnering with the foundation on the initiative, and will be consulting African government agencies and other institutions on how to best deploy the shots.

-“It is actually a huge moment, and a moment that I characterize as transformational in our ability to fight the war against this pandemic,” Dr. John Nkengasong, the director of the Africa Centers for Disease Control and Prevention, told The Associated Press.
+“It is actually a huge moment, and a moment that I characterize as transformational in our ability to fight the war against this pandemic,” Nkengasong told The Associated Press.

 “We will engage the countries to understand their vaccination plans, and see exactly where to fit in,” he said, adding the partnership with the foundation will also help deploy the 220 million J&J doses that are slated to arrive.